-The N Greeley Multi-Use Path will be, a two-way, one-mile path on the east side of N Greeley Avenue from N Going Street to N Interstate Avenue.
-The two-way bicycle and pedestrian facility will be protected from vehicle traffic with continuous concrete barriers.
-N Greeley Avenue will also be repaved.
+The N Greeley Multi-Use Path is a two-way, one-mile path on the east side of N Greeley Avenue from N Going Street to N Interstate Avenue.
+The two-way bicycle and pedestrian facility is protected from vehicle traffic with continuous concrete barriers.
+N Greeley Avenue has also been repaved.

 What's Happening Now?

 The N Greeley Multi-Use Path and Paving Project is complete.

 The Portland Bureau of Transportation is building the N Greeley Multi-Use Path, a two-way, one-mile path on the east side of N Greeley Avenue from N Going Street to N Interstate Avenue.
 The two-way bicycle and pedestrian facility will be protected from vehicle traffic with continuous concrete barriers.
 The project will also repave the entire width of N Greeley through the project area.